angular/angular/src/material/button-toggle/button-toggle.md

 <!-- example(button-toggle-appearance) -->

 ### Accessibility
-The button-toggles will present themselves as either checkboxes or radio-buttons based on the presence of the `multiple` attribute.
+The button-toggles internally use native `button` elements with `aria-pressed` to convey their toggled state.
+The button-toggle-group surrounding the individual buttons applies `role="group"` to convey the association between the individual toggles.

 For button toggles containing only icons, each button toggle should be given a meaningful label via `aria-label` or `aria-labelledby`.